ron-from-nl/TinyPass/README.md

 - Change the user passwords when TinyPass prompts you
 - Login to TinyPass and play with a bunch of Demo Secrets

 The beauty of TinyPass is that every Secret holds any number of Custom Fields of different Field Types.
-Custom Fields can be Added, Changed, Reordered Up and Down or Deleted at any time.
+Custom Fields can be Added, Changed, Reordered Up and Down and Deleted at any time and many other nice features

 Functionality